logiquants/Logiquants-Website/content/privacy-policy.md

 **Who We Share Personal Data With**

-Employees
+_Employees

-We may disclose user data to any member of our organization who reasonably needs access to user data to achieve the purposes set out in this Privacy Policy.
+_We may disclose user data to any member of our organization who reasonably needs access to user data to achieve the purposes set out in this Privacy Policy.

-Third Parties
+_Third Parties

-We may share user data with the following third parties:
+_We may share user data with the following third parties:

-\\1.
+1\.
 Payment Processing company.

 We may share the following user data with third parties:

-1. Payment Information; and
+1. • Payment Information; and
-2. Personal Information.
+   • Personal Information.
+2.

-We may share user data with third parties for the following purposes: 1.
+We may share user data with third parties for the following purposes:

+1\.
 Payment Processing.

 Third parties will not be able to access user data beyond what is reasonably necessary to achieve the given purpose.

-Other Disclosures
+_Other Disclosures

-We will not sell or share your data with other third parties, except in the following cases:
+_We will not sell or share your data with other third parties, except in the following cases:

 1. If the law requires it;
 2. If it is required for any legal proceeding;